Featured image

 The Asahi cyber attack proved that manufacturing businesses can’t treat cyber security as an afterthought.
 When production lines depend on connected systems, a single breach can halt operations and expose sensitive data.
 Here’s what organisations should do now to reduce risk and strengthen resilience.

-1. Review access controls – Enable multi-factor authentication (MFA) everywhere, especially for remote and admin access.
+1. Review access controls – Enable multi-factor authentication everywhere, especially for remote and admin access.
 Limit privileged accounts and regularly audit who has access to production and cloud systems.

 2. Inventory and decommission legacy systems – Identify outdated servers, controllers, and applications.
 Patch or remove unused devices to reduce attack surfaces, as outlined in our insight Why Traditional Attack Surface Assessments Don’t Work in 2025.